irfnrdh/indlang/README.md

 # indlang
-dynamic sign language design by me (@irfnrdh) to communicate to the world with simple term I create that to be more "kode keras".
+dynamic sign language design by me (@irfnrdh) to communicate to the world with simple term.
+I create that to be more "kode keras".
 I usually use this for common code communication.

 This language basically separates a few things and add more layer pattern and sometimes